 Under HIPAA, you need to respond to patient requests in a timely fashion.
-If there is ground for refusing to release medical records, then exclude them, and disclose the rest of the records.
+If there are grounds for refusing to release medical records, then exclude them, and disclose the rest of the records.

 RPMG didn’t do that either.
 They should have shared the requested records, excluding the psychotherapy notes.

-By the same token, the complexity to segregate the two PHI shouldn’t hinder the covered entity from fulfilling the request either.
+By the same token, the complexity of segregating the two PHI shouldn’t hinder the covered entity from fulfilling the request either.
 They can always extend the 30-day window to 60 days, but they need to notify the requester about the delay.